Skip to Content

 Full-sized and Miniature-sized Outliers

 Like most things in life, there is always an exception to any rule.
-These two examples below are an exception to the question, “how long do cats grow?”.
+These two examples below are an exception to the question, “when is a cat fully grown? (katieaustin.tv) ”.

-As mentioned earlier the Maine Coon cat breed can take up to two years to reach full size.
-The Maine Coon cat, named Stewie, held the Guinness Book of World Records record for the longest cat at 48.5 inches (123 cm) stretched out.
+As mentioned earlier, the Maine Coon cat breed can take up to four to five years to reach full size.
+The Maine Coon cat, named Stewie, held the Guinness Book of World Records record for being the longest domestic cat, at 48.5 inches (123 cm) stretched out.

 On the other side of the spectrum, cats with dwarfism can be abnormally small.
 Dwarf cats are the Lilliputians of the feline world.
 There are two different causes of dwarfism presented in cats: genetic mutation and a pituitary gland malfunction.